wtre/iBMSC/README.md

 * Added support for #RANDOM.
 Supports expansion field and main data field only.
 Not tested thoroughly, nested #RANDOM in "Modify Section" only.
 Accessible via the "Select Section" button in Expansion Code or via Ctrl+R.
 * Added color overriding options where you can specify a range of notes to appear a specific color, such as red notes for drums and green notes for the piano.
 Accessible via the Options tab or via Shift+F12.
 * Added comment notes.
 Comment notes will be saved as #ECMD and #ECOM within the same bms/pms file.
 Not tested thoroughly.
+* The window will now follow notes being moved by arrow keys.

 ## Keyboard shortcuts
 * Changed keybinding to allow note placement between D1 and D8.